1944 Svenska Cupen final

 The 1944 Svenska Cupen final took place on 1 October 1944 at Råsunda in Solna.
 It was contested between Allsvenskan sides IFK Norrköping and Malmö FF.
 IFK Norrköping played their second consecutive final and their second final in total, Malmö FF played their first cup final ever.
 Malmö FF won their first title with a 4–3 victory after extra time.
-35,087 spectators attended the match which remains the record for the Svenska Cupen Final.
+35,087 spectators attended the match which was the record for the Svenska Cupen Final, until the 2026 final.